djamal2727/Main-Bearing-Analytical-Model/README.md

 2] Example Folder runs this model using the 5MW RWT.
 Load_Estimation_Results folder contains the results from this example run.

-4] Validation folder contains the frame3DD source code, validation program, and example run of validation process
+3] Validation folder contains the frame3DD source code, validation program, and example run of validation process

+4] Report file compiles previous research, project motive, model formulation, and validation method.

+CITATION

 If this main bearing model played a role in your research, please cite it.
 This software can be cited as: